christos-h/sql2bq/README.md

-# sql2bq
+### sql2bq

-A command-line tool to load tables from CloudSQL to BigQuery
+A command line tool for loading MySQL tables to BigQuery.

+## Requirements